Mark Reid, Marriage & Family Therapist

 Step One: You must come to understand the other person’s injury, including the effects of your actions.
 This usually involves asking questions and listening.

 The purpose of Step One is to listen carefully to someone else, so you can learn how that person has been hurt.
 It’s not a time to share your reasons or explanations, or your benign intentions or countercomplaints.
 It’s not about alleviating your guilt or shame or any feelings you, the would-be apologizer, have.
-If you want to apologize, Step One is not about you at all.
+If you want to apologize, it is not about you at all.
 It’s only about understanding the other person’s experience of hurt.

 You Have to Ask and Listen

 After a misstep, the first, automatic thing some of us do is say, “I’m sorry.”
 We hope that’s the end of it.
 The “magic words” spoken aloud can be delivered as if fulfilling a requirement, reluctant and resented code words that signal the end of a standoff or of a power struggle.
-But even when “I’m sorry” is a sincere attempt to repair a relationship, it isn’t usually enough.
+Even when “I’m sorry” is a sincere attempt to repair a relationship, it isn’t usually enough.
 One obvious drawback to saying those words before fully understanding the actual injury is that you might not apologize for the correct thing.

 Listening is essentially receptive—and many of us find it more comfortable to take action than to remain patient and silent.
 Step One can be much harder than saying the words “I’m sorry.”
 When you ask someone to tell you about their hurt, you put yourself in a position to hear things you hadn’t been aware of—because of your error blindness—and no one enjoys that kind of news.
 Moreover, the feedback you receive may make you feel guilty or ashamed.
 Just thinking about it can make you feel defensive and uncomfortable; reluctance to engage in this step can become a major barrier to apologizing well.
 Further, when you ask for this kind of information, you are also likely to open yourself up to feeling for the other person, empathically.
 Altogether, such a lot of feeling and complexity may seem unappealing, unwelcome.
 The temptation to skip this step is understandable.
 However, it is the base on which everything else is built.
 The task is to put our defensive reluctance aside, in order to reconnect.